-Committee vacancies will be advertised annually and so any members wishing to get more actively involved should look out for details of these or contact the region to register their interest.
+Committee vacancies will be advertised annually and so any members wishing to get more actively involved should look out for details of these or contact the committee to register their interest.

 CURRENT COMMITTEE MEMBERS